+44 7393 450837

 • Invest in assets denominated in strong, stable currencies (USD, EUR, CHF, etc.).

-• Hedge against forex risks by using currency hedged ETFs or trading forex contracts.
+• Hedge against forex risks by using currency hedged ETFs.

 What happens to my investments if I move abroad?